-10.4.2 Parcel information
+10.4.2 Parcel information19

-- (a) A Diagram of Parcels must depict the horizontal extent and, where applicable, the vertical extent of each parcel that has been spatially defined by the survey, and all residue parcels, but need not include any balance parcel or balance nonprimary parcel. - (b) A parcel on a Diagram of Parcels must be represented as a polygon or polyhedron, unless (c) applies. - (c) A parcel may be represented as a centreline where it is for an existing centreline easement and: - (i) the extent of the easement to be retained is completely within a single underlying parcel, or - (ii) its width is unknown.
+- (a) A Diagram of Parcels must depict the horizontal extent and, where applicable, the vertical extent of each parcel included in the CSD, and all residue parcels, but need not include any balance parcel or balance non-primary parcel. - (b) A parcel on a Diagram of Parcels must be represented as a polygon or polyhedron, unless (c) applies. - (c) A parcel may be represented as a centreline where it is for an existing centreline easement and: - (i) the extent of the easement to be retained is completely within a single underlying parcel, or - (ii) its width is unknown. - (d) Each parcel on a Diagram of Parcels must be depicted in its entirety on at least one sheet drawn to scale with: - (i) its boundaries, - (ii) its appellation, which can be in an abbreviated form provided it is unique,